Xilang station: Future development

-Subsequent construction

 After the completion of station works of Line 10, Line 22 and the new Line 1, the relevant track section from to this station and the Xilang Depot will be converted to underground operation.
 The existing Line 1 station building will be demolished, and a transfer concourse will be built on the second underground floor of the original site, so as to integrate the Line 1/22 station and the Line 10 station and optimize the transfer conditions between the lines.
 The space vacated by the station, track, and depot space on ground level will be commercially developed into a comprehensive transportation hub integrating shopping malls, office buildings, and residential buildings, as well as green spaces.